MakuYolo/MakuYolo/README.md

-## Hi there 👋
+ Hi there 👋

 ✨ I'm MakuYolo ✨

 🌱 I'm currently learning web programming.
-JavaScript, React and Python.
+JavaScript, React and Python.<br>
 🔭 I like JavaScript and Python.

+🤔 I’m getting used to git and github :)

 <!--
 **MakuYolo/MakuYolo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.